Wouldn’t it be great if you could publish a new post on your WordPress site, and the following would then take place … all from your URL:

 How To Set Up And Use WordPress Permalinks

-A permalink is the URL that visitors and search engines will use to link to articles or sections of your site or the links you send in emails pointing to your posts.
-Permalinks are often called “pretty” URLs.
+A permalink is the web address that other people use to link to your posts or sections of your site or the links you send in emails pointing readers to posts on your site.
+Some people also call permalinks “pretty” URLs.

-Permalinks make the URL pointing to each post on your blog permanent, hence a permalink.
+Permalinks make the web address pointing to each post on your website permanent, hence a perma-link.

-Hopefully, you are probably aware that, WordPress is one of the best Content Management Systems you can use when it comes to publishing search optimized content.
+Hopefully, you probably know that, WordPress is one of the best CMS applications available when it comes to publishing search engines optimized content.

-WordPress is not only great for SEO out of the box, but there are SEO plugins you can use that can easily help to fine tuned its SEO aspect.
+WordPress is not only great for SEO out of the box, but there are SEO plugins you can install that will help to fine tuned its SEO aspect.

-If you focus on the SEO aspect of your website, then you cannot ignore the importance of your site’s URLs.
-Search engines like Google tend to pay special attention to the structure of URLs when indexing pages.
+If you are looking to optimize the SEO aspect of your site or blog, then you should not ignore the importance of your site’s URLs.
+Google places considerable weight on the structure of your site’s URLs when indexing site pages.

-Permalinks are used to make the links on your site into “search engine friendly” URLs.
-Permalinks can also improve the usability, aesthetics, and forward-compatibility of your links.
+Permalinks can be used to turn links on your site into memorable and more “search engine friendly” URLs.
+Permalinks are also used to improve the aesthetics, usability, and forward-compatibility of your links.

-Now … let’s turn our attention to why you should set up permalinks in WordPress.
+Now … let’s review why you should use permalinks when publishing content in WordPress.

-Typically, a default WordPress installation uses a non-search engine friendly link-naming structure for your posts that looks like this …
+Typically, a default WordPress installation uses a URL-naming structure for your posts that isn’t very search engine friendly and looks like this …

-As you can see from the screenshot image below, many site owners have not configured their permalinks …
+As you can see from the screenshot image below taken directly from Google search results, many WordPress site owners haven’t configured their sites to publish search optimized content …

 Changing Your WordPress Permalinks

-Log into your WordPress dashboard and click on Settings > Permalinks
+In your WordPress dashboard select, Settings > Permalinks …

 This will bring you to the Permalink Settings screen …